arunpatro/rusty_ray/README.md

     - ideally this t_value should be 0. or rather this point of intersection should not be considered as it is the same plane, the right way to handle it would be to send a ray epsilon away from the point
     - this is somewhat equivalent to having that t_value > epsilon to be considered a interaction (???)
     - similar error happens and creates artifacts when we try to calculate the reflected ray, we need to keep it epsilon away from the surface

+### Using Vulcan via Volcano
+- We also study optimizing the graphics pipeline using the vulcan api.
+We use the [volcano].